 For oenophiles, the Westside is the next best thing to the vineyards thanks to a cluster of tasting rooms pouring local wine.
 You can’t miss the organically-grown, handcrafted, and award-winning wines of Silver Mountain Vineyard.
 At Bottle Jack, you’ll find great wine – winemaker, John Ritchey, has worked on winemaking teams for a number of favorite Santa Cruz Mountain wineries – and he takes pride in creating delicious wines that you can share over laughs with family and friends.
 You’ll find rare Spanish and Portuguese varietals at Santa Cruz Mountain Vineyard, refillable bottles of easy-drinking red table wine at Sones Cellars, and robust cabs and aloha spirit on the patio of MJA Vineyards.

-At Venus Spirits, you can sample locally made, small-batch organic spirits, or grab a seat and relax with a seasonal cocktail and some tasty bites.
+At Venus Spirits Cocktails & Kitchen, enjoy handcrafted cocktails and food right next door to the distillery where our spirits are produced.
 If beer’s your thing, don’t miss the hazy, New England style IPAs and light-strung patio at Humble Sea, or the buzzing organic beer garden featuring seven flagship ales, seasonal ales, organic sodas and a full food menu at Santa Cruz Mountain Brewing.

 The Westside’s got a lot going on, probably more than you can pack into one day.
 If you need more time-or another beer-make it an overnighter at one of the following properties, each within close proximity or walking distance to the featured spots above.
 The Mission Inn has a loyal following thanks to its tidy rooms, comfy beds, and personable staff.
 Newly built in 2016, the sleek Fairfield Inn & Suites is a stone fruit’s throw from the Westside Farmer’s Market, and earns rave reviews with free wi-fi, clean modern interiors, and a hearty complimentary breakfast.
 And newest to the Westside scene is the Hampton Inn – Santa Cruz West which has all the amenities and convenience, plus it’s pup-friendly.